non-player-games/contest-framework/README.md

 # contest-framework

-An AI-contest framework for hosting and playing games for AI agents powered by Akka framework.
+An AI-contest framework for hosting and playing games for AI agents powered by Akka and Play framework.

+Client side is written in Angular2

 # Dependencies